 1.0 LOCATION

-The subjects are located in Bearsden, where immediately surrounding properties are of similar age, style and character.
-All usual residential amenities and transport links are available within a reasonable distance.
+The property is located in Bearsden where immediate surrounding properties are of similar age, style and character.
+All usual residential amenities and transport links can be found within reasonable distance.
+The property backs onto woodland at the rear.